cginternals/cmake-init/README.md

     * [Packaging](#packaging)
     * [Run-time Assets](#run-time-assets)

+# Usage

+The intended use of the template is a copy of the current version with a subsequent replacement of project names and customization of modules to your needs.
+This is documented within the [adaption guide](#adaption-guide).
+Another approach is the initialization of a new CMake project where the required features are adopted from cmake-init.
+We propose the former workflow.

+Concluding, a new project should contain the core modules and, as needed, add the maintainer and development modules as required.
+All modules are designed in a way that they can be excluded.
+The process of integration or removal of a module/feature is documented with each module.

-# Adaption Guide
+## Adaption Guide

 The file [ADAPT.md](https://github.com/cginternals/cmake-init/blob/master/ADAPT.md) contains a task checklist for new projects.
-More generally, a new project should contain all core modules and, as needed, add the maintainer and development modules as required. cmake-init does not impose modularity rules for the cmake targets.
+Your start with a copy of cmake-init and process each item from the checklist, adjusting the template to your needs.

+## Update

+After some time working on a project, cmake-init may be updated and you want to integrate the changes.
+For an overview of changes we suggest to use the [cmake-init Template Check](#cmake-init-template-check) module.
+Alternatively, you can update the required modules selectively.

 # Non-Goals